JoinCODED/Task-Flutter-intro-myName/README.md

 ![image](https://user-images.githubusercontent.com/84308096/154476277-acb96259-79fd-4aa2-baa7-96df8d0b7e17.png)

-You will create a new flutter app project called "my_name_flutter_app" After that, you will build an app that shows your name at the center of the home screen.
+In this task, you will create a new flutter app project called "my_name_flutter_app".
+After that, you will build an app that shows your name at the center of the home screen.
-Then, you will change the text style.
+Then, you will change the text style to be something like the following:

 ```dart
 fontSize: 35